iw380/battleship-bot/README.md

 # battleship-bot
+Old project I did with @adrian-pan.
 A simple implementation of Battleship and an algorithm for it.